 Rudy’s Drive-In – If pizza isn’t your thing, enjoy a burger and milkshake at this classic drive-in.

-FAST Fiberglass Mold Graveyard – Just outside LaCrosse in Sparta is this graveyard with abandoned GIGANTIC molds of fiberglass statues are always fun to explore
+FAST Fiberglass Mold Graveyard – Just outside LaCrosse in Sparta is this graveyard with abandoned GIGANTIC molds of fiberglass statues that are always fun to explore!

 Eau Claire Area